Assessment of DNA Repair Gene Expressions in Vitrified

-Vitrification of the ovarian tissue is one of the techniques for preserving the fertility of women who are dealing with infertility.
-Despite its benefits, our information about the molecular aspects of ovarian follicles vitrification is somewhat ambiguous.
-Therefore, the aim of this study was to evaluate the expression pattern of DNA repairing genes in vitrified preantral follicles.
+Vitrification of the ovarian tissue is one of the techniques recommended for preserving the fertility of women who are dealing with infertility.
+Despite its benefits, our information about the molecular aspects of ovarian follicles vitrification is somehow ambiguous.
+Therefore, the aim of this study was to evaluate the expression pattern of DNA repair genes in vitrified preantral follicles.

-vitrification changes expression pattern of the DNA repairing genes of the mouse preantral follicles.
+Vitrification changes the expression pattern of DNA repair genes of the mouse preantral follicles.